Top Mount Intercooler vs Front Mount Intercooler | Which Is Best?

-We get tons of questions when it comes to choosing a top mount or front mount Subaru WRX intercooler, and it's all in good reason.
+We get tons of questions when it comes to choosing a top mount intercooler or front mount intercooler for your Subaru WRX, and it's all in good reason.
 It's one of the most common mods for 2015-2019 WRX owners who plan to build past the standard stage 2.
-Truth be told, there is a bit of unnecessary controversy surrounding the two mods, and with the upcoming release of our own WRX top mount intercooler, we hope to lay some of it to rest.
+Truth be told, there is a bit of unnecessary controversy surrounding the two mods, and with the release of our own WRX top mount intercooler, we hope to lay some of it to rest.
 The most common questions we get are:

 - Does a TMIC have less lag than a FMIC?

 - Does a FMIC cool charge air temps better than TMIC's?

 - Does a FMIC have better airflow properties than a TMIC?